WORKSHOPS & EDUCATION PROGRAMS

 Check out our Events Calendar, and grab a seat at the table to learn a new skill; a natural dye artist will show you how to create the perfect color from plants growing along NYC sidewalks.
 Or, perhaps it’s a Brooklyn Beekeeper who’ll inspire a new hobby.
 We bring in a rotating roster of our favorite innovative instructors who teach our core workshops throughout the year; Intro to Urban Agriculture, Beekeeping, Mushroom Cultivation and Floral Design are always popping up on the calendar, among others!
 Brooklyn Grange is committed to making sure all members of our community can attend workshops regardless of income level.
-Please scroll down for more info on our new scholarship program.
+Please scroll down for more info on our scholarship program.

 – WINTER 2019 LINEUP-

-Chinese New Year Dumpling Making Workshop | February 7th, 6:30 PM - 9:00 PM
+Pedal Powered Pasta Making Workshop | February 28th, 6:30 PM - 8:30 PM

-Planning Your Urban Garden for Spring | March 5th, 6:30 PM - 8:30 PM
+SOLD OUT - Planning Your Urban Garden for Spring | March 5th, 6:30 PM - 8:30 PM

-Modeling an Urban Agriculture Business, Day Long Intensive | March 30th, 10:00 AM - 5:00 PM
+Modeling an Urban Agriculture Business, Day Long Intensive | March 23rd, 10:00 AM - 5:00 PM

 More workshops are added all the time so watch this space for updates!